-Welcome to the web site for the eighth edition of Writing for the Mass Media.
+Welcome to the web site for the ninth edition of Writing for the Mass Media.

 Writing for the Mass Media is a text written to introduce students to the various basic forms of writing for the mass media and to the professional requirements of writing in a media environment.

 This web site is designed to help students and instructors use the book more effectively and to offer additional material.

 Much of what is on this site is also included in the instructor’s manual, which is available from the Allyn and Bacon web site for those who have adopted the book.
 (If you are an instructor using the text in your class, you should contact an Allyn and Bacon representative for your area or get in touch with the publisher directly.)
 The instructor’s manual also contains other material for the instructor’s use.